Discover, Document, and Prevent Financial Crimes

 “Anyone who has compliance and fraud in their resume right now is extremely marketable.
-Obtaining my undergraduate degree here at Utica College gave me something very unique to put on my resume.”– TRACY WEBB, UTICA GRADUATE
+Obtaining my undergraduate degree here at Utica College [now known as Utica University] gave me something very unique to put on my resume.”– TRACY WEBB, UTICA GRADUATE

 Curriculum: Hardcore Accounting Knowledge